Listed below are frequently asked questions related to New Mexico and Istation.

 - What are some advantages of using Istation?

 - Less time is taken away from instruction for students, since teachers do not administer the assessment individually.
-An entire class can be assessed in all measures in thirty to forty minutes in a computer lab setting.
+An entire class can be assessed in all measures in approximately 30 minutes in a computer lab or group setting.
 Individually, the subtests range from three to ten minutes.

-- Instant scoring results and a wealth of reports are available, including Lexile scores.
+- Instant scoring results and a wealth of reports are available, including Lexile and Quantile measures.

-- The interactive assessment keeps developing readers engaged as they work through fun activities tailored to their reading ability.
+- The interactive assessment keeps students engaged as they work through fun activities tailored to their abilities.

-- Over 2,500 teacher-directed lesson plans are available for teacher use to support targeted instruction.
+- Over 3,500 teacher-directed lesson plans are available in both reading and in math for teacher use to support targeted instruction.

 - How long after I register until I hear about getting the students enrolled?